UCLL-PR2/exercises/todo/functional-programming/07-iterable/02-padzip/assignment.md

 ## Task

-Write a class `PadZip` (and accompanying class `PadZipIterator`) that continues producing tuples as long as the _longest_ provided iterable is not empty.
+Write a iterator class `PadZip` that continues producing tuples as long as the _longest_ provided iterable is not empty.
 Where values are missing, `None` is added:

 ```python